Torres Strait Bêche-de-mer and Trochus fisheries

 Black teatfish (Holothuria whitmaei)

-Black teatfish in Torres Strait is assumed to represent a single biological stock (Tim Skewes [CSIRO], 2013, pers. comm.).
+Black teatfish in Torres Strait is assumed to represent a single biological stock (T Skewes, CSIRO, 2013, pers. comm.).

 The Torres Strait black teatfish stock was last surveyed in 2009 (Skewes et al. 2010).
 This survey showed increases in the mean density (from fewer than 1 individual per hectare to just over 10 individuals per hectare), mean length (an increase of almost 6%) and mean weight (an increase of more than 11%) of black teatfish compared with the 2005 survey.
 However, there is considerable uncertainty around these estimates.
 Because of the increased densities and animal size, Skewes et al. (2010) recommended reopening the fishery for black teatfish with a TAC of 25 t, which would be an extraction rate of about 4% of the lower 90th percentile of the standing stock estimate (estimated at 625 t).
 A separate study of black teatfish on the Great Barrier Reef had estimated that harvest rates of less than 5% of the virgin biomass were likely to be sustainable (Uthicke, Welch & Benzie 2003).

-In November 2011, the PZJA Hand Collectables Working Group considered options for increasing the zero TAC, taking into account results from the work by Skewes et al. (2010).
+In November 2011, the Protected Zone Joint Authority (PZJA) Hand Collectables Working Group considered options for increasing the zero TAC, taking into account results from the work by Skewes et al. (2010).
 The working group noted that increasing the TAC would result in increased targeting of this species, which would probably stimulate interest in the fishery.
 It also acknowledged that a level of precaution was required in developing the fishery to minimise the risks of exceeding the TAC, localised depletion and unsustainable harvest of other species.
-As a result, the PZJA endorsed a one-month trial of fishing for black teatfish in 2014 and 2015, operating under a conservative 15 t TAC.
+As a result, the PZJA endorsed a 1-month trial of fishing for black teatfish in 2014 and 2015, operating under a conservative 15 t TAC.
 Some overcatch was recorded in both years.
-A zero TAC was set for 2016 and 2017.
+A zero TAC has been in place since then, pending improvements to catch reporting.

 Stock status determination